eudoxia0/eudoxia0.github.io/content/essays/relativistic-propulsion.md

 Pellegrino in the essay *"Relativistic robots and the feasibility of interstellar flight"*[^relrob].

+In it, Pellegrino makes this claim:

+>The Valkyrie, as our rocket is called, will have a maximum cruising speed of 92
+>percent lightspeed

+I have yet to see a detailed explanation of how this number was reached.
+The design of the Valkyrie, at least in the abstract, is certainly very promising, but I wouldn't make any specific numerical claims.

+I've bought *Flying to Valhalla*.
+It's one of the few books I've actually bought, and while I wouldn't say it's very good in its specifics, the general ideas make it a worthwhile read.

 ## Design Problems

 Possibly the most obvious problem is the violation of the Golden Rule: The ship